FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 Will there be a mandatory quarantine for passengers arriving in Greece?

-Currently there is no quarantine requirement for passengers arriving from a number of countries, including the United States.
-If, for any reason, a quarantine will be required at the time of your arrival, CYA is prepared to proceed with orientation and program activities on-line.
+Currently there is no quarantine requirement for incoming passengers.
+If, for any reason, quarantine is required at the time of your arrival, CYA is prepared to proceed with orientation and program activities on-line.
 CYA is closely monitoring COVID-19 developments and the relevant announcements by the US State Department, the CDC as well as European and, of course, the Greek National Public Health Organization, and the Greek Civil Protection Organization and we will be adjusting and expanding our preparations accordingly.

 Will I have to show health documentation upon arrival at the airport?